Clivern/Okazaki/README.rst

 Note
 ====

-This project is Read Only and a part of Hornbeam Core.
+This Project is Read Only and a Part of Hornbeam Core.